agens-no/AGGeometryKit-POP/README.md

 ## Technology

 It does not rely on snapshotting view hierarchy at all.
 Whenever you update the property `quadrilateral` (defined in [AGGeometryKit](https://github.com/hfossli/AGGeometryKit)) on the `CALayer` you are actually just applying a new `CATransform3D`.
-This can be done on any view wether it is an interactive UIWebView or just a plain UIImageView.
+This can be done on any view whether it is an interactive UIWebView or just a plain UIImageView.
 This is totally cost-free! :)

 ## Interface